 LifeBushido does not list their hourly rate on their website, but from what I’ve seen posted on other websites it’s somewhere around $10 an hour.
-You are hired as an independent contractor, so there are no benefits and taxes are your responsibility.
+You are hired as an employee.

 How does scheduling work?

 When you begin work, you must be able to do a minimum of five hours per week.
-You can ultimately work up to 25 hours per week.
+The company allows up to 25 hours per week.
 LifeBushido hires people for part-time positions only, so it is not possible to get more hours in than that.